ahmetG23/Encryption-Tool/README.md

 This is a encryption and decryption tool that can convert a message into a secret-code consisting of just **0s and 1s**.

 ## Features
-- This tool encrypts a message **in the shortest way possible** using *Huffman Coding Algorithm* enhancing its memory efficiency.
+- This tool encrypts a message **in the shortest way possible** using *Huffman Coding Algorithm*, which enhances its memory efficiency.
 - The tool also has a **decryptor**, which makes it possible to decrypt a secret-code with its appropriate key data.

 #### Time complexity: